BEVOLINK/Barcode-Scanner/README.md

 ## Android SDK
-The SDK and sample work for Bluetooth Wireless Scanner， It demonstrates how to code in Andoid device for the barcode scanner.
+The SDK and sample work for Bluetooth Wireless Scanner， It demonstrates how to code in Android device for the barcode scanner.

 The features in the sample:
 - Auto connect to the Bluetooth Barcode Scanner